-Notes to the Condensed Interim Consolidated Financial Statements For the three months ended March 31, 2023 and 2022 (Expressed in Canadian dollars)
+Notes to the Condensed Interim Consolidated Financial Statements For the three and nine months ended September 30, 2023 and 2022 (Expressed in Canadian dollars)

 On October 19, 2022, Talon Nickel was selected as a recipient of the first set of projects funded by President Biden's Bipartisan Infrastructure Law.
-Under its application for funding, Talon Nickel proposed an ore processing and tailings management facility (the "Battery Minerals Processing Facility") located at an existing industrial brownfields site in Mercer County, North Dakota, receiving feedstock from a future underground Tamarack Project mine.
+Under its application for funding, Talon Nickel proposed an ore processing and tailings management facility (the "Battery Minerals Processing Facility") located at an existing industrial brownfields site in Mercer County, North Dakota, receiving feedstock from a future underground Tamarack Project mine and other potential sources in North America.
 The acquisition of the preferred site in North Dakota is actively under negotiations and the Company has not entered into any agreements in respect thereof.

-On a cost-share basis and subject to final negotiations, the US Department of Energy has agreed to provide a \$114.8 million grant towards project construction and execution costs for the Battery Minerals Processing Facility in North Dakota.
+On November 2, 2023, Talon Nickel signed the definitive agreement with the US Department of Energy setting the terms, conditions, and performance milestones for US\$114.85 million in grant funding on a cost-share basis towards project development, construction and execution costs of the Battery Minerals Processing Facility.